- Home

 At ATS, we value high-quality customer service, prompt results, and thorough reporting.
 We perform tests, inspections, and analyses customized to meet our clients’ needs.
 Additionally, our expert engineers, scientists, and technicians can provide nondestructive, mechanical, electrical, and chemical testing in our A2LA-accredited laboratories.

 Founded in 1967, ATS has expanded its capabilities to reach clients nationwide.
-The ATS family of companies continues to provide excellent service and customized solutions to new and familiar clients in multiple industries.
+The ATS Family of Companies continues to provide excellent service and customized solutions to new and familiar clients in multiple industries.

 Contact Us

 Call +1 (888) 287-5227 or complete the request form on this page for fall hazard training from ATS.
-For more information on our fall protection services, click here.

 Request Form